bruceravel/demeter/documentation/README.rst

   subfigures nicely in the html output

 - ``program.css``: this style sheet applies some program specific branding to the document.
-Currently it is used to set the color of the navigation bar at the top and bottom of each page.
+Currently it is only used to set the color of the navigation bar at the top and bottom of each page.

 The other content of ``sphinx/ext/`` was swiped from `Larch's document